 If you think your dog’s acne might be related to allergies, you can try giving them supplements like omega-3 fatty acids, Vitamin C and Zinc to help support their overall health.

 Lemon juice may also be helpful because it contains natural salicylic acid, similar to benzoyl peroxide.

 Some owners have successfully treated acne with aloe vera cream or gel since it contains a mild antibacterial agent.

 If your pup is getting hot spots from licking and chewing, bathe them with dog shampoo containing tea tree oil to speed up healing.

 It is essential to treat your pup’s acne if it does not disappear after a month or two.
-Your vet may prescribe antibiotics, steroids, antihistamines and supplements for the condition.
-If you are concerned about preventing this disease in your furry friend, make sure they don’t spend too much time out in the sun or around ultraviolet light sources like lamps.
+Your vet may prescribe antibiotics, steroids, antihistamines, and supplements for the condition.
+If you are concerned about preventing this disease in your furry friend, make sure they don’t spend too much time in the sun or around ultraviolet light sources like lamps.
 This will help reduce their exposure to UV radiation which can worsen acne flare-ups.